diaaelshafie/E-commerceApp/notes.md

 - commands for re-uploading (for updates) an existing or uploaded repo :
   1. `git remote add origin repoLink`.
   2. `git branch -M main`.
   3. `git push -u origin main`

+- commands for updating the code uploaded on the repo :
+  1. `git add .`
+  2. `git commit -m "name of the upload (preferred to be the same name of the existing upload)"`
+  3. `git push -u origin main`